How to look after a Messor Barbarus (Harvester Ants Care)?

 What Ant Farm for Harvester Queen Ant with Workers?

-I would recommend the small-medium ant farm for a small colony of Messor ant species.
-The best options among our products are the A7 Plus, Antie or the A6 Ant Farm where you can enjoy watching them harvesting in the outworld.
+I would recommend the small to medium ant farm for a small colony of Messor ant species.
+The best options among our products are the A7 Plus, Antie or the A6 Ant Farm, where you can enjoy watching them harvesting in the outworld.

 If you'd like to monitor the temperature and humidity levels inside the nesting area, which is a must for a beginner, all three ant farms are equipped with a digital temperature and humidity meter.

-All three ant habitats are designed to maintain air humidity of about 70% if your room temperature is about 22°C, pouring 1.5-2.5 ml of bottled (mineral or purified) water once a week ensures optimal conditions for your ant colony.
-With easy access to food and water into the outworld, your ants will be happy and healthy in their new home.
+All three ant habitats are designed to maintain an air humidity of about 70% if your room temperature is about 22 °C, pouring 1.5-2.5 ml of bottled (mineral or purified) water once a week ensures optimal conditions for your ant colony.
+With easy access to food and water in the outworld, your ants will be happy and healthy in their new home.
 Give your ants the best possible care and living space with our harvester ants' habitats.

 Consider getting the Antie Ant Farm with the heating mat if your room temperature is lower than 22°C during the summer.
-Harvester ants need a higher temperature for their proper brood development so 25-26°C would be great.
-Temperature above 28°C will endanger the queen ant!
+Harvester ants need a higher temperature for their proper brood development, so 25-26°C would be great.
+Temperatures above 28°C will endanger the queen ant!

 Maintaining the correct humidity in the nest area is crucial.
-Messor Barbarus loves low-humid areas so keep the moisture low to medium, between 60 and 70 persents on the meter.
-Do not get confused by some Messor Barbarus care sheets which state a moisture level as it's different than the humidity levels.
+Messor Barbarus loves low-humid areas, so keep the moisture between 65 and 75% on the meter.
+Do not get confused by some Messor Barbarus care sheets, which state a moisture level, as it's different from the humidity levels.

 Ants' Escape Prevention.